ALCSI LUNG CANCER INNOVATION SUMMIT 2026

 About the Innovation Summit

-The ALCSI Innovation Summit will bring together students from across the nation for an enriching 3-day program centered on lung cancer education and advocacy.
+The ALCSI Summit brings together students from across the nation for an enriching 3-day program featuring lectures from leaders in medicine and public health, as well as immersive programming focused on lung cancer screening, community engagement, advocacy, and leadership development.

 Students will have opportunities to learn from patients and survivors, physicians, and fellow students!
 If you have any questions, please email psenthil@mgh.harvard.edu.